CarreroNatalie/CarreroNatalie/README.md

 - Hello!
 I'm Natalie Carrero
-- I'm majoring in Mathematics (Statistics Specialization) with a minor in Computer Science and Astronomy
+- I'm majoring in Computer Science and Engineering with a minor in Electrical Engineering and Math
 - As for programming languages, I know C++ and am currently learning Python
 - Feel free to reach out with me: carreronatalie02@gmail.com